gsoosk/SVG-maker/README.md

 ===================

 Hey!
-I wrote a project that use some commands in command line an make a simple svg image file!
+I wrote a project that use some commands in command line to make a simple svg image file!

 ----------